alex-agency/kaggle-yoga-pose-prediction/README.md

+## Yoga Pose Estimation - Kaggle Competition
-## Kaggle Competition.
-Predict the yoga pose correctly!
+### Predict the yoga pose correctly!

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/alex-agency/kaggle-yoga-pose-prediction/blob/main/yoga-pose-movenet.ipynb) [![Open in Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://kaggle.com/kernels/welcome?src=https://github.com/alex-agency/kaggle-yoga-pose-prediction/blob/main/yoga-pose-movenet.ipynb)

+### Description
+Yoga, a practice known for its physical and mental benefits, gained widespread popularity, particularly during the past two years amid the global pandemic.
+With more people practicing yoga at home, the importance of correct posture during yoga sessions became paramount.
+This Kaggle competition tackled the challenge of human pose estimation in yoga, aiming to accurately classify various yoga asanas (poses) from images.

 Human pose estimation is a well-known problem in computer vision to locate joint positions.
 The application of pose estimation for yoga is challenging as it involves a complex configuration of postures.

-In this competition, pose estimation is formulated as a classification task, and it is necessary to classify different yoga asanas into distinct classes.
+The competition framed the pose estimation as a classification task, with the goal of achieving high Mean F1 scores.
+The dataset consisted of images of different yoga poses, each labeled with its corresponding class based on the practitioner's posture.
+The complexity of yoga poses, including horizontal body postures and overlapping limbs, made this task particularly challenging.

 ### Data Set
 The dataset has pictures of different yoga poses and the class to which it belongs.
 There are a total of 6 classes based on the posture of the person performing the asana.